metarex-media/mrx-tool/HELP.md

 and the mrx file.
-This is because of the multiplexing of the metadata in MRX file, multiplexing is the interlacing of all frame wrapped data together, so instead of being a stream of x data and then a stream of y data, its a series of groups of x and y data at each timing step.
+This is because of the multiplexing of the metadata in MRX file, multiplexing is the interlacing of all frame wrapped data together, so instead of being a stream of x data and then a stream of y data, its a stream of groups of x and y data at each timing step.

 For example if the first